 8) Chewing gum makes you more alert, relieves stress and reduces anxiety levels.

-9) Practice yoga for your mind (and body).
-It boosts your cognitive function and lowers stress.
+9) Yoga can boost your cognitive function and lowers stress.

 10) Walking outside – or spending time in green space – can reduce negative thoughts and boost self-esteem.